-We have sent you a Notice of Internet Availability of Proxy Materials (the "Notice") because the Board of Directors of ACADIA is soliciting your proxy to vote at the 2012 Annual Meeting of Stockholders.
+We have sent you a Notice of Internet Availability of Proxy Materials (the "Notice") because the Board of Directors of ACADIA is soliciting your proxy to vote at the 2014 Annual Meeting of Stockholders.
 Pursuant to rules adopted by the Securities and Exchange Commission (the "SEC"), we have elected to provide access to our proxy materials over the internet.
-Accordingly, we are sending the Notice to certain of our stockholders of record.
+Accordingly, we have sent a Notice to our stockholders of record.
 All stockholders will have the ability to access the proxy materials on the website referred to in the Notice or request to receive a printed set of the proxy materials.
 Instructions on how to access the proxy materials over the internet or to request a printed copy may be found in the Notice.

-We intend to mail the Notice on or about April 24, 2012 to all stockholders of record entitled to vote at the annual meeting.
+We intend to mail the Notice on or about April 25, 2014 to all stockholders of record entitled to vote at the annual meeting.